Krishancse/Machine-Learning-for-Trading/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Krishancse](https://github.com/Krishancse)

-- 💬 Ask me about **ai, ml ,dl ,data science and quantitative trading and research**
+- 💬 Ask me about **ai, ml ,dl ,data science and quantitative trading and research in finance **

 - 📫 How to reach me **kantkrishan0205@gmail.com**